 There’s also an abundance of bird species in Idaho with California quail, chukar, grey partridge, five types of grouse, pheasants, and turkeys.

-Idahoans takes manners, and respect very seriously.
+Idahoans take manners, and respect very seriously.
 As they should.
 If you plan to visit, be on your best behavior.

-Visit the Idaho Department of Fish and Game to get your license, permits and tags, and learn the rules before you go.
+Be sure to visit the Idaho Department of Fish and Game to get your license, permits and tags, and learn the rules before you go.

 8. Wyoming: Wide-open Spaces and Remote Mountains